ltnKoen/bravethebook/README.md

       -v LETTERVALUES, --lettervalues LETTERVALUES
-                            input file listing one letter and one integer lettervalue per line; frequent letters such as 'e' should have low value
+                            input file listing one letter and one integer lettervalue per line; frequent letters such as 'e' should have low value (default: scrabble_english.txt)
       -w WORDS, --words WORDS
-                            input file listing all the words
+                            input file listing all the words (default: creatures_english.txt)
       -d DIRECTORY, --directory DIRECTORY
-                            directory where to look for the input files
+                            directory where to look for the input files (default: resources)
-                            default: resources/
       -s SEPARATOR, --separator SEPARATOR
-                            ignore everything on the left of this character or string in the words file. useful if the words file contains definitions.
+                            if this option is specified, ignore everything on the left of this character or string in the words file. useful if the words file contains definitions. (default:
+                            None)
+      --separator-whitespace, --first-word-only
+                            if this option is specified, ignore everything in the words file except the first word of each line (default:
+                            False)
       -o OUTFILE, --outfile OUTFILE
-                            output file to write the results to --output-dir OUTPUT_DIR
+                            output file to write the results to (default: None) --output-dir OUTPUT_DIR
-                            directory where to write for the output files
+                            directory where to write for the output files (default: results)
-                            default: resources/